Agnes Tachyon

-Agnes Tachyon (Japanese : アグネスタキオン, April 13, 1998 - June 22, 2009) was an undefeated Japanese Thoroughbred racehorse and a Leading sire in Japan.
+Agnes Tachyon (Japanese : アグネスタキオン, April 13, 1998 – June 22, 2009) was a Japanese Thoroughbred racehorse and a Leading sire in Japan.
+His major wins include the Satsuki Sho, Hopeful Stakes and the Yayoi Sho.
+He ran undefeated from 2000 until 2001 when a bowed tendon ended his racing career.

+Background

-He was by Sunday Silence, his dam, Agnes Flora (by Royal Ski) won the Oka Sho (Japanese 1000 Guineas) and his granddam Agnes Lady won the Yushun Himba (Japanese Oaks).
-Agnes Flora also produced the Tokyo Yushun (Japanese Derby) winner Agnes Flight.
+He was sired by Sunday Silence and his dam Agnes Flora (by Royal Ski) and was therefore a full-brother to Tokyo Yushun (Japanese Derby) winner Agnes Flight.
+Agnes Flora won the Oka Sho (Japanese 1000 Guineas) and his granddam Agnes Lady won the Yushun Himba (Japanese Oaks).